ToliaGuy/typed-jsx-language-tools/README.md

 _After handling the `ValidationError`, typesystem shows two errors that we didn't handle yet. (`MyCustomError`, `NotFoundError`)_

 ### Current state
-This thing is barely working.
-I hope to get back to it whenever I have some free time.
+This thing barely works.
+I hope to get back to it whenever I have more free time.

-If you have the right skillset to move things further much faster, I would love to be helpful.
+If you have the right skillset to move things further, I would love to be help any way I can.